 Sensory dysfunction can happen if a person has recently suffered a stroke or otherwise has an underlying medical condition.

 Pregnancy changes the body in more ways than one would expect.
 I won’t get into all of them, but IYKYK.
 Anyway, it can also cause a sweet taste in your mouth, making your water taste sweet.

 Due to changes in the body’s hormones during pregnancy, the digestive system also changes, and this can cause cravings and weird tastes, including sweet water.

 Medications and medical treatments

 Medical treatments like chemotherapy disrupt a number of normal body functions.
 Taste is commonly affected by chemotherapy, and while every person reacts to chemo differently, if you’re undergoing chemo treatment and tasting sweetness from your water, it could be that.

-How Can I Remove the Sweet Taste from Water?
+How Can I Remove the Sweet Taste From Water?

-If you do all those things and you’re still having issues with the taste of water, it’s a good idea to consult a doctor to rule out any underlying serious health issues.
+If you do all those things and you’re still having issues with the taste of water, consult a doctor to rule out any serious health issues.

 For more information about water quality and treatment, here’s a list of resources: